live0717/Dell-Optiplex-3060-MFF-Opencore-EFI/README.md

 | Opencore 0.6.5 |

 # WIFI/BT
-Just buy BCM943602BAED (for example on aliexpress ~60 Euros) and you will have WIFI, BT, Airdrop... and connect :
+Just buy a BCM943602BAED (for example on aliexpress ~60 Euros) and you will have WIFI, BT, Airdrop... and connect :

 | Card Connector | Info |
 | ------------- | ------------- |